 When a delinquent property faces a Texas property tax lawsuit, it is crucial for homeowners to take action immediately.
 Missing the delinquency date can lead to significant additional costs such as penalties, interest, and legal fees.
 A property tax lender can offer relief by providing financial assistance to help pay off overdue taxes before further action is taken.
 Since taxes are subject to strict deadlines and legal repercussions in Texas, securing help early can prevent foreclosure and minimize the financial burden.

-Keep in mind that saying “I did not receive my bill or tax statement” is not an excuse.
+Keep in mind that saying, “I did not receive my bill or tax statement,” is not an excuse.
 You will still be liable to pay your tax as well as any interest or penalties that have been accrued.
 In order to secure the payment of taxes on January 1, a tax lien is placed on all properties subject to taxes.
 Until the property taxes are paid, a lien exists in favor of the taxing unit or units responsible for taxation.
 On January 1, the property tax code places personal liability for the taxes on the owner of the property.

 A leading tax loan company like American Finance & Investment Company, Inc. (AFIC) will work with you to create a solution that works for your circumstances and your budget.
 Property tax collection lawsuits can be expensive, frustrating, and often feel never-ending.
 And in the end, you may not get the result you want.

 We offer our clients an affordable, hassle-free way to ensure that your account with the local government tax office is paid in full and will work out an easy repayment plan for you.
 AFIC can provide you with an instant quote quotation within a minute by completing the form on our homepage.
-For qualifying properties, Wwe can help you pay off your delinquent taxes, and offer you the following benefits:
+For qualifying properties, We can help you pay off your delinquent taxes and offer you the following benefits:

 We pride ourselves on finding solutions to suit the unique needs of our clients.
 If you would like to discuss our property tax loans, please contact our experienced team at AFIC today.